 - Gastric varix coiling – For gastric varices, coils can be injected to help prevent bleeding.
 This procedure is performed through the mouth from the stomach using ultrasound guidance with an endoscopic ultrasound (EUS).

 - EUS portal pressure measurement – Measuring the pressure of the vessels around the liver helps to determine if there is high pressure from liver disease (portal hypertension).
 This is important in helping to determine if a patient is at risk of complications such as forming varices, bleeding from varices, and needing liver transplantation.
-This procedure is done by advancing a ultrasound scope through the mouth and into the stomach and then carefully inserting a special needle which can measure pressure into vessels around the liver through the stomach wall.
+This procedure is done by advancing an ultrasound scope through the mouth and into the stomach and then carefully inserting a special needle which can measure pressure into vessels around the liver through the stomach wall.
+This procedure can be performed with other diagnostic interventions, such as EUS guided liver biopsy, and is always performed after expert input from our liver specialists.

 - Management of post liver transplant elevated liver tests – Sometimes after liver transplantation, liver tests can become abnormal.
 This can be due to the immune system reacting to the transplant (rejection) or narrowing in the area where the donor and recipient bile duct are sewn together (anastomotic stricture).
 We are able to place temporary biliary stents into the bile duct to open up the area of narrowing during ERCP (endoscopic retrograde cholangiopancreatography), which is done through the mouth from the small intestine (duodenum).
 During the same procedure, we can also perform EUS-guided liver biopsy to obtain additional information regarding abnormal liver tests.